andyjsmith/Vultr-Dynamic-DNS/README.md

 - Fill out config.json.
 Read the intructions in config.json.example, you will need to generate an API key in Vultr.
 It is important to click "Allow All IPv4".
 - Test the script and configuration: `python3 ddns.py`.
 If there aren't any errors, the setup is complete.

+## Known Issues
+- If you get an error stating your IP is not authorized, you must go to your Vultr account, click on your name in the top right and click API.
+You can then go to Access Control and click "Allow All IPv4" and/or "Allow All IPv6", or manually specify your IP.
+This step is important as IPv6 may not be enabled by default but some computers will communicate on IPv6 by default.

 # Automation
 After completing the basic setup, it is important to set up a recurring task as the script does not do this by default.
 ### Linux & Mac OSX